Can the IRS Track My Crypto in 2026?

 Letter 6173 is serious.
 This letter explicitly states the IRS believes you failed to meet your tax filing and reporting obligations for cryptocurrency transactions.
 It requires a response by a specific deadline.
 If you don't respond, the IRS may refer your account for examination—which is IRS-speak for audit.

-I've worked with clients who received all three types.
-The pattern I see: people who get 6174 or 6174-A and ignore the warning often end up with something worse down the line—a CP2000 notice, a full audit, or in extreme cases, a referral to Criminal Investigation.
+I've worked with clients who received all three types of IRS crypto letters.
+The pattern I see: people who get 6174 or 6174-A and ignore the warning often end up with something worse down the line—a CP2000 notice, a full crypto audit, or in extreme cases, a referral to Criminal Investigation.

 The letters themselves come from data the IRS already has: exchange 1099s, John Doe summons responses, and increasingly, blockchain analytics.
 If you receive one, it means you're on their radar.
 The question is what you do next.